UdokaVrede/UdokaVrede/README.md

 ### Hey there 👋 👩‍💻

-I'm Udokaku Ugochukwu, a self-taught python developer, Technical writer,Free open source contributor and data science enthusiast residing in Port-Harcourt, Nigeria passionate about creating usable products from effective data analysis,creating a welcoming enviroment for getting more women into tech and building communities.
-Some tools in my kit include Python,Pandas, Numpy, Matplotlib,Tkinter, HTML5 and CSS.
+I'm Udokaku Ugochukwu, a self-taught python developer, Technical writer, Free open source contributor and data science enthusiast residing in Port-Harcourt, Nigeria passionate about creating usable products from effective data analysis, creating a welcoming enviroment for getting more people into tech especially women and building communities.
+Some tools in my kit include Python, Pandas, Numpy, Matplotlib, Tkinter, HTML5 and CSS.
 Currently, I am the serving Vice President of the Department of Computer Science, Fedponek, Owerri, Nigeria.
 My interest in building communities led me to being inaugurated the co-lead of Fedponek tech group.

 - 🔭 I’m currently working on acquiring more data skills.